-- a) People where it has been verified that they are rough sleeping in a Cumbrian Council area regardless of whether they have made a homeless application - b) Applicants owed the prevention of homelessness duty under Section 195(2) by any Cumbria local authority - c) Applicants owed the 'relief of homelessness duty under Section 189B(2) (Note: applicants owed a relief duty and are likely to be in priority need, unintentionally homeless and are in temporary accommodation will be placed in Band A) - d) Where the relief duty has been brought to an end and an applicant has been assessed at that point as not being in priority need a) They have no ownership or tenancy rights and the arrangement is short term and very insecure and only available whilst the applicant is actively seeking an offer of social housing or alternative accommodation with friends or in the private rented sector, and b) They were owed a prevention of homelessness duty as they were assessed as likely to become homeless within 56 days, and that duty has ended because they have been allowed to remain at home whilst they bid for social housing with their Band B priority and it is likely that they can remain for at least 6 months to a year.

-Band B: Reasonable preference for insecure accommodation arrangements c) The family member with the interest in the home has agreed to allow the applicant to remain for at least 6 months to a year.
+- "A pregnant woman or applicant with a child or children who are sharing a home with family and where: - a) They have no ownership or tenancy rights and the arrangement is short term and very insecure and only available whilst the applicant is actively seeking an offer of social housing or alternative accommodation with friends or in the private rented sector, and - b) They were owed a prevention of homelessness duty as they were assessed as likely to become homeless within 56 days, and that duty has ended because they have been allowed to remain at home whilst they bid for social housing with their Band B priority and it is likely that they can remain for at least 6 months to a year. - c) The family member with the interest in the home has agreed to allow the applicant to remain for at least 6 months to a year.